 These flourless cookies are grain free, dairy free, egg free, and refined sugar free.
 They’re a plant based dessert or snack option that is sure to satisfy both kids and grownups.

-Vegan Gluten Free Peanut Butter Cookies – Key Ingredients
+Main Ingredients In Vegan Gluten Free Peanut Butter Cookies

 These cookies call for only five simple ingredients, the first of which is natural, smooth (aka creamy) peanut butter.
 You can substitute crunchy peanut butter if you prefer, but I love using a smooth or creamy variety.
 It’s really just personal preference and either way the cookies will turn out great.